kvarak/dnd/docs/_Classes/professional.md

 Isn't this just a ranger?
 No. You don't like nature, you just have to deal with it because it's your job.
 You kill animals or, at best, learn how to not anger them.
 Or maybe you did learn to like nature, in the years dealing with it.
 Doesn't mean it likes you back.

-### Bonus Proficiencies
+### Bonus Skills
-A forester gains proficiency with Strength saving throws and the Survival skill.
-You have advantage on all Survival ability checks.
+You gain proficiency with Strength saving throws, *Survival* is added to your class skills and you gain 1 additional skill point to spend on the *Survival* skill.

 ### Master axeman
 You are a master of axes, the pinnacle of weapons.
 It can be used as a weapon or as a tool, you can chop up firewood or orcs, it can be used for chopping, digging or hammering.
 There is no better weapon, nor tool.
-You have proficiency with axes.
+Gain 2 skill points to spend on tha *Axe* weapon group.

 You may select a fighting style from the fighter class list and have access to that style as long as you are wielding an axe.